oscar-franzen/alona/README.md

   --ignore_small_clusters INTEGER
                                   Ignore clusters with fewer or equal to N cells.
+Default: 10 --embedding [tSNE|UMAP]         Method used for data projection.
+Can be either tSNE orUMAP.
-Default: 10 --perplexity INTEGER            The perplexity parameter in the t-SNE algorithm.
-Default: 30 -s, --species [human|mouse]     Species your data comes from.
+  --perplexity INTEGER            The perplexity parameter in the t-SNE
+                                  algorithm.
+Default: 30
+  -s, --species [human|mouse]     Species your data comes from.
 Default: mouse